 Get the business knots sorted out

 Even if you’re doing it from the comfort of your own home, starting a goods transport business necessitates some paperwork on your part.
-Registering the business with your state, for one (which can be done online these days), applying to your government’s transport branch, dealing with taxes, getting insurance.
+Registering the business with your state, for one (which can be done online these days), applying to your government’s transport branch, dealing with taxes, and getting insurance.
 Don’t skimp on these essential steps!

 Procuring your equipment